HopeTechDev/Programming-Assignment-4/README.md

 - Filters the instru DataFrame to find specific students based on three conditions.

-a.
-Condition 1: instru['Electronics'] > 70 → selects students with Electronics scores above 70.
+ - Condition 1: instru['Electronics'] > 70 → selects students with Electronics scores above 70.

-b.
-Condition 2: instru['Hometown'] == 'Luzon' → limits results to students from Luzon.
+ - Condition 2: instru['Hometown'] == 'Luzon' → limits results to students from Luzon.

-d.
-Condition 3: instru['Track'] == 'Instrumentation' → focuses only on those in the Instrumentation track.
+ - Condition 3: instru['Track'] == 'Instrumentation' → focuses only on those in the Instrumentation track.

-e.
-Final Output Columns: Only shows 'Name', 'GEAS', and 'Electronics' in the result.
+ - Final Output Columns: Only shows 'Name', 'GEAS', and 'Electronics' in the result.

 ### 01.b ECE BOARD EXAM PROBLEM